willymcallister/willymcallister.github.io/_articles/staticman.md

 ## Playground

 If you are setting up your own system, feel free to practice here.
 Add comments to this page to see how it works and the timing of regenerating the site when a new comment comes in.
+This site is moderated, so it takes a while for your comment to appear (I have to approve it).